pingcap/docs/develop/dev-guide-wordpress.md

 # Connect to TiDB Serverless with Wordpress

-TiDB is a MySQL-compatible database, and [WordPress](https://github.com/WordPress) is a free, open-source content management system (CMS) that lets users create and manage websites.
-It's written in PHP and uses a MySQL database.
+TiDB is a MySQL-compatible database, TiDB Serverless is a fully managed TiDB offering, and [WordPress](https://github.com/WordPress) is a free, open-source content management system (CMS) that lets users create and manage websites.
+WordPress is written in PHP and uses a MySQL database.

 In this tutorial, you can learn how to use TiDB Serverless run Wordpress for free.